aless-x-code/Fibonacci/README.md

 # Fibonacci_Order_of_N

-This program asks user to input a seeked position from the fibonacci sequence, it then calculates and prints that position.
+This program asks user to input sought position from the fibonacci sequence, it then calculates and prints that position.

 Program performance is of O(n).
 Specifically, the program calculates each fibonacci number by re-assigning 3 variables, index_1 holds the before-last number, index_2 holds the leading number (aka fibonacci), and fibo_index_value adds index_1 and index_2, which is the new fibonacci number.